BretasArthur/CAPyM/README.md

 # CAPyM
- Some codes releated to CAPM and portifolio management in Python.
+These are some codes related to CAPM and portfolio management in Python.

- First get some data directly in the notebook from yahoo finance, then calculate some stock beta, finally do some portifolio management.
+The first one was build using US companies, and the second, Brazilian companies.

  by Arthur